patrickdeyoreo/hipposcraper/README.md

 ## Create Directory Skeletons and READMEs for Holberton School Projects

-This repo is now being maintained by [Patrick DeYoreo](github.com/patrickdeyoreo).
+This repo is currently maintained by [Patrick DeYoreo](github.com/patrickdeyoreo).
 Feel welcome to get in touch with any questions, comments, contributions, or criticisms.
 If you would like to contribute, you should totally do that!
-Take a look at the source code and send me a message (either on Slack or by email) or submit a pull request and I'll check it out.
-I assure you there is much to do.
+Check out the source code and send me a message (either on Slack or by email), or make some changes and submit a pull request.

 <p align="center">
   <img src="http://www.holbertonschool.com/holberton-logo.png">